-Undergoing surgery is no small feat.
+Undergoing surgery – a tightrope surgery, an ACL, FHO, or TPLO surgery, for example – is no small feat.
 Many canine surgeries (even non-invasive ones) require full anesthesia, so it’s no surprise that your pup may not feel quite like themselves upon waking.
 And if your dog has had a serious procedure that requires a lengthy recovery, it may be quite some time before they’re completely back to the happy, healthy pup you know and love.

 So how do you know what’s normal, and when should you be worried?
 And what are the best ways to persuade your pet to eat?

 As we mentioned, loss of appetite after surgery is common, but not ideal.
 Typically speaking, your dog can go up to 24 hours without a meal without any adverse side effects.
 In fact, if your dog has had anesthesia, it’s best to wait a few hours to feed them to ensure the grogginess has completely worn off and they won’t choke.
 Try the tips below and if they’re still not eating after 24 hours, call your veterinarian for advice.

 Here are our favorite tips and tricks to help your dog eat post-surgery.

 Warm Up Their Food

 If your dog usually eats dry kibble, adding a bit of warm water to their food can soften it up and make it easier to eat, which can be key for a dog who’s feeling low-energy.
 You can also try adding water and then microwaving their food for a few seconds, which will enhance the smell and make it more enticing for your pup.

 Add Some Tasty Protein